Dental implants are marginally more susceptible to medical problems than natural teeth.

 One of them is to promote your gum health.

-As smoking decreases the amount of saliva in your mouth, and deposits harmful chemicals in your mouth, it makes your gums more at risk of infection.
+As smoking decreases the amount of saliva in your mouth, and suppresses your immune system, it makes your gums more at risk of infection.

-Because of this, 50% of those who have gum disease are smokers, despite only 18% of people being smokers.
+Because of this, 50% of those who have gum disease are smokers, despite only 18% of the general population being smokers.

 The link between smoking and gum disease is therefore clear, so stopping smoking will certainly help your dental implants last longer.